Darxo/Hardened/README.md

 - Add tooltip for the duration of tile effects (smoke, flames, miasma)
 - Shorten the headshot chance tooltip line when targeting enemies
 - Hovering over the tile of any corpse will now differentiate whether they were *struck down* (= survived with a permanent injury) or *slain* (died permanently)
+- Allow moving and zooming the camera during combat while the game is pause
 - Reduce scroll speed of combat log to 0.5 (down from 15)
 - Increase saturation of ambient light during midnight fights to 70% (up from 50%)
 - Colorize corpse name in tile tooltips